We understand that for those just beginning the chapter 13 bankruptcy process, the prospect of debt repayment can bring anxiety and uncertainty.

 Those earning below the median income in their state, a three-year plan will likely be the length of repayment.

 However, if you earn more than the state median income, you’ll pay into a five-year plan.
 You can modify this length of time in either scenario with the court’s permission.

 The approved length of repayment will provide the basis for calculating your chapter 13 payment.

 To determine your monthly payment amount, you must complete the chapter 13 means test as a part of your paperwork submission to courts.

 This not only determines how long your repayment plan will last but also the amount you must pay non-priority unsecured creditors in your bankruptcy.

-While you always need to consult with a trusted attorney for specifics related to your financial circumstances, keep in mind how different forms of debt will influence your monthly payment amount:
+You always need to consult with a trusted attorney for specifics related to your financial circumstances.
+Keep in mind how different forms of debt will influence your monthly payment amount:

 At Parker & DuFresne, we are in the business of bringing financial restoration to clients across Northeast Florida.

 We understand that chapter 13 bankruptcy clients need the right repayment plan.
 This is one of the most important keys for a successful outcome.